zuxingyu/jointware/docs/roadmap-1.1.0.md

 We are planning on a 1-week release cycle.
 Our current estimated dates:
  Development start: 15 Jan 2018
- Feature freeze: 19 Jul 2018
+ Feature freeze: 19 Jan 2018

  <==== WE ARE HERE ===>
- Release date: 21 Oct 2018 (could release earlier)
+ Release date: 21 Jan 2018 (could release earlier)

 ## Completed Features